kayambi/CitiBike-with-Tableau/README.md

         * The top 10 end vs. start stations are the same with the exception of Carmine St & 6th Ave and Central Park S & 6th Ave.
 However Carmine St & 6th Ave is also near a park (Washington Square Park)

-* Today, what are the bottom 10 stations in the city for starting a journey?
+* what are the bottom 10 stations in the city for starting a journey?
 (Based on data, why)
     * The bottom 10 stations for starting a journey are either at NYC bus stations or in Brooklyn, and outside of Manhattan, which has the largest concentration of bike stations

 * Today, what are the bottom 10 stations in the city for ending a journey (Based on data, why?)